Policy Regularization with Dataset Constraint for Offline Reinforcement Learning: Our Method

 Combining \cref{equ:reg} and \cref{equ:pi_udate}, we get the following policy update loss for offline RL:

-Following TD3+BC \cite{td3_bc}, we set $\lambda = \frac{\alpha N}{\sum_{s_i, a_i}Q(s_i, a_i)}$ with $\alpha$ a hyper-parameter and $N$ the batch size.
+Following TD3+BC \cite{td3_bc}, we set $\lambda = \frac{\alpha N}{\sum_{s_i, a_i}\abs{Q(s_i, a_i)}}$ with $\alpha$ a hyper-parameter and $N$ the batch size.
 The pseudo-code is summarized in Algorithm \ref{alg:algorithm}.

 \begin{remark}[Highly efficient implementation] Our method requires searching $(s,\pi_\phi(s))$'s nearest neighbor in $\mathcal{D}$, which will be time-consuming if $\mathcal{D}$ is large.
 To speed up the search, we use KD-Tree \cite{kdtree}.
-KD-Tree has a time complexity of $\mathcal{O}(M\log |\mathcal{D}|)$ for every nearest neighbor retrieval in average, where $M$ is the feature dimension size.
-It can greatly improve the run time. \end{remark}
+KD-Tree has a time complexity of $\mathcal{O}(M\log |\mathcal{D}|)$ in average for every nearest neighbor retrieval, where $M$ is the feature dimension size.
+It greatly improves the run time (\cref{sec:run_time}). \end{remark}